 Here's what happened:

-- There was no problem with companies trying to do any of the worst stuff the NetNeut people warned about for the last 20 years, but the far left really wanted a reason to "fix" the internet (by being able to tax and regulate it), in order to protect you from something that no one was really doing, and consumers could fix better than government.
+- The far left decided that they really wanted a reason to "fix" the internet (by being able to tax and regulate it) and call it a "utility", in order to protect you from something that no one was really doing.
+So they were a solution in search of a problem

-- After there was zero interest from Congress and the public and even most experts, Comcast (which just happens to be cozy with Obama administration), did a pilot where they started throttling Netflix, to see how customers would react.
-Before there was any customer backlash, it gave the Obama administration an excuse to pounce and "fix" it.
+- After there was zero interest from Congress and the public and even most experts in expanding bureaucratic creep to the Internet, Comcast (which just happens to be cozy with Obama administration), did a pilot where they started throttling Netflix, to see how customers would react (and there was discussion of Netflix paying a surcharge to prevent that).
+Before there was any customer backlash, and in the spirit of "never letting a crisis go to waste", it gave the Obama administration an excuse to pounce and "fix", if fixing it means inventing an excuse to nationalize it.

 - Instead of a modest reaction, like warning Comcast that the FTC might consider this anti-competitive behavior, they went for the big grab, and decided the whole Internet was FCC property: all your data belongs to us.
-They declared that the FCC had authority over the Internet, and that there should be no slow-lane or passing lane on the Internet super-highway, all lanes had to go the same speed to be "fair" and "neutral".
+They declared that the FCC had authority over the Internet, and that there should be no slow-lane or passing lane on the Internet super-highway, there can be no variable pricing, all lanes had to go the same speed to be "fair" and "neutral".
+You couldn't have Fed Ex, you had to be the Post-Office.

 This was step one in the big-government progressives wet dream of making your future data-modem bill look like your cable or phone bill: with a huge list of taxes, subsidies, fees, and other shit, along with variable pricing depending on your woke Social Justice Victim Status -- all to make things more fair (and to give politicians a cut of all of it).
 The Net-Neutrality Security Act -- or the NNSA is looking out for you.